Taking It Home

 - On the website, A Nun’s Life, explore for personal statements, news, and information about nuns’ daily lives.
 A 2009 National Public Radio story, The Lives of Modern American Nuns, gives a glimpse into the role of nuns today.

 - Many UUs like to talk about famous UUs.
 Being such a large faith, there are many famous Catholics.
 Here is one list of the famous.

 - Have you read the books or seen the movies in The Chronicles of Narnia?
 The author, C.S.
 Lewis was an influential Catholic.
 His official website includes a biography.
 Can you identify the Catholic imagery in The Chronicles?
-Some is explained in this article "The Wardrobe as Christian Metaphor" by Don.
-W. King.
+Some is explained in the article, "The Wardrobe as Christian Metaphor," by Don W. King.